 “Pycnogenol helps the blood vessels expand and contract the way they’re supposed to, and it helps cognitive function by bringing oxygen flow to the brain,” says Pescatore.
 In joints, collagen and elastin provide cushioning.

-Pycnogenol also increases our natural production of hyaluronic acid, which helps to retain moisture in skin, reduce wrinkles, and keep joints lubricated.
+Pycnogenol also increases our natural production of hyaluronic acid, which helps to retain moisture in the skin, reduce wrinkles, and keep joints lubricated.
 Its antioxidant and anti-inflammatory qualities also improve respiratory health.

 Benefits of Pycnogenol